kikito/kiki.to/source/blog/2014-03-30-rule-1-do-what-lua-does.html.md

 If you have doubts about one characteristic that doesn't appear on this guide, ask yourself the question at the beginning of this article.

-And if that doesn't help, comment bellow.
+And if that doesn't help, comment below.